linkerd/linkerd/linkerd/docs/tracer.md

 Key | Default Value | Description
 --- | ------------- | -----------
 kind | _required_ | Only `io.l5d.zipkin` is available at this time.
-debugTrace | `false` | If `true`, print all traces to the console.
-Note this overrides the global `-com.twitter.finagle.tracing.debugTrace` flag, and will default to that flag if not set here.

 ## Zipkin